ARCHIVED: How can I determine what version of Windows 95, 98, or Me I have?

 There are numerous versions of Windows 95, 98, and Me.
 Follow the instructions below to determine your release version:

-- On the tab, look under the name of your operating system for a number beginning with "4".
+4. On the General tab, look under the name of your operating system for a number beginning with "4".

 Windows 95